PixelatedStarfish/Colas-Enumeration/readme.txt

 Cola's Enumeration for Naming Large Numbers: An Extension of the Conway-Wechsler System with Truncation of Contiguous Repeating Substrings

+--Contents--

+Introduction
+    What is Cola's Enumeration?
+    Conway's illion Converter and the Conway-Weschler System How Does Cola's Enumeration Work?
+Going Even Further Beyond: Polymetric Combinations Tables of Numbers
+    Short Scale Tables
+    Long Scale Tables
+Change Log
+    v1.2
+    v1.1
+    v1.0
+Legal
+Sources

 --Introduction--

+-What is Cola's Enumeration?-

 You might be wondering who Cola is.
-Cola is a dog, who is always ready for food, licking, and being carried.
+Cola is a Yorkshire Terrier, who is always ready for food, licking, and being carried.
+You might also be wondering what the Conway-Weschler System is, and why I felt the need to extend it.
+May you find this document, and it's accompanying program, to be as illuminating and enjoyable as I do.

-I played an idle game about Numbers Going Up, and I wondered just how far the numbers go up before there are no more names for them.
-I found a list of large numbers on Wikipedia, a few wikis dedicated to naming numbers, and finally Conway's illion Converter, created by Fish.
-What followed is now a month long joke I have played on myself.

-An "illion" is defined as a number with a name that ends in "illion".
-These can also be called zillions, but the important thing is that each has a unique, pronounceable name.
-Sometimes illions are named numerically such that "million" is the "first illion" and "billion" is the second (in the short scale).

-"Illions" can be defined according to a function I(n) = 10^(3n +3) such that I(n) is equal to 10, raised to the power of (3n + 3).
-Conway's illion Converter makes use of this function, and parses the result to generate names for the resulting "illions".The most critical detail is that prefixes and suffixes start repeating fast.

-I(1) is one million
-I(1000) is one millinillion
-I(1 000 000) is one millinillinillion
-I(1 000 000 000) is one millinillinillinillion

-...and from there the "nilli"s just keep piling up!
-So, for this project, I turned to polygonal nomenclature.
-I opted for the most distinct prefixes and got to work shortening these names for as many numbers as I could manage.

-I am happy with the results and I think you will be too, even if you use the long scale.

---Notes on This Numbering System--
+Imagine yourself with a great deal of time on your hands.
+The year is 2023.
+You need a nondescript operation and you have left your tutoring job to go on a medical leave.
+You pick up a new video game to pass the time.
+It is the kind of game with a bunch of numbers going up, the kind of game where you can click on some stuff, and go to sleep, and come back to find the numbers have gone up, and now you can spend number (yes, number) to get the mcguffin that makes the numbers go up more quickly.
+You contemplate strategies for making the numbers go up faster.
+You visit fan pages and wikis for tips and tricks, for slaying the angry number titan, so you can make the numbers go up faster.
+The game displays numbers with a suffix by default, (such as "6.283 Million") and as the numbers rise from millions to vigintillions, you become curious as to how the dev has named so many numbers.

+You find a list of large numbers on Wikipedia, a few wikis dedicated to naming numbers, and finally Conway's illion Converter.
+You push it as high as it will let you, and notice the repeating "illi"s on your screen.
+In the interest of numeric mischief, you decide to play a numeric joke.
+You think to yourself "maybe I can write a fork, that names some of these illions 'gazillion' or 'jillion', like in that one episode of Futurama, where Phillip J. Fry bids 'one jillion dollars' at auction, and is met with the reply 'Sir, that's not a real number'."
+It would be funny if jillion was actually a real, defined number.
+Things like that are funny when you are on painkillers.
+So, you make some alterations.
+Funny stuff.
+However, the Number-Goblin-that-lives-in-your-head-now is not satisfied with this.

+You remember that English has words for shapes in it.
+Polygons are named with ancient Greek instead of ancient Latin.
+You can do something with that.
+So you do something with that, and it becomes an enumeration that you can name after your older-brother's-college-roomate's-dog-but-sometimes-also-your-family-dog-because-your-family-is-happy-to-sit.
+How could anyone resist the opportunity to name something after their beloved family dog?
+So you decide to write the enumeration and name it after the dog.

+-Conway's illion Converter and the Conway-Weschler System-

+The Conway-Weschler System is an enumeration created by John Conway, Richard Guy, and Allan Weschler.
+It was initially published in "The Book of Numbers" written by Conway and Guy in 1995.
+It was then extended by Conway and Weschler in 1996.
+Conway's illion Converter is an interactive web tool which automates this enumeration, and it was created by Fish in 2021.
+So, what is an "illion"?An "illion" is a number with the suffix "illion", such as one million, one billion, one trillion, etc. The details of how these numbers came to be named are recounted in "Large Numbers" in the Sources.
+Such details will not be recounted here.
+Instead, I will note that the Conway-Weschler system extends this "illion" naming convention arbitrarily.

+Given one million (named for a thousand thousands) is considered the "first illion", one billion is the "second illion", and one trillion is the "third illion" then "illions" from the second to the 999th can be named as a portmanteau of a Latin numeral and "(m)illion".
+The "bi" of billion and "tri" of trillion are consistent with this convention.
+(See the Sources for a list of Latin numerals.)
+At the "thousandth illion", something needs to change.
+The prefix "milli" would refer to one thousand, but it is already in use by "million", so Conway, Guy, and Weschler decided on "millinillion".
+The next "illion", for 1001, would be millimillion.
+Continuing to the "two thousandth illion", we reach "billinillion".
+By combining a Latin numeral with the suffix "illinillion", it is possible to enumerate up to the "999,000th illion" by the same method for enumerating to the "999th illion".

+The Conway-Weschler system use two "illi"s for the "nillions", which I find a bit verbose.
+Consider the "999,999th illion", which is called "novenonagintanongentilli-novenonagintanongentillion".
+"Novenonagintanongentilli" is already a long name, and it gets repeated in this case.
+What is next?
+The "millionth illion", which is called "millinillinillion".
+Like Cerberus' three heads, this number has three "illi"s.
+As numbers grow higher, the "illi"s and the Latin just keep piling up, out to infinity!

+--How Does Cola's Enumeration Work?--

 This is an extension of the Conway-Wechsler system.
-It uses Greek prefixes (for polygons) to truncate contiguous, repeated substrings.
+It uses Greek numerals (for polygons) to truncate contiguous, repeated substrings in "illion" numbers, which are named with Latin numerals.

-A contiguous repeated substring "likethis" looks like this:
+A string composed of the contiguous repeated substring "likethis" looks like this:

     likethislikethislikethislikethislikethislikethis

-Conway's illion Converter (by Fish) will produce these substrings when pushed to handle extremely large numbers.
+Conway's illion Converter (by Fish) will produce contiguous, repeating "nilli"s  when pushed to handle extremely large inputs.
 Such as "millinillinillinilli..."
-(In the interest of numeric mischief, pushing the converter as far as I could was one of the first things I did.)

 With the addition of this polygon naming convention, names can be shortened significantly, especially at "milestone numbers" such as those listed in the tables below.

-"millimillion" becomes dimillion.
-"millinillinillion" becomes millidinillion.
+"millinillinillion" in the Conway-Weschler system becomes "midinillion" in Cola's Enumeration.
+Here, "di" means two, truncating "nillinilli" to "dinilli". "tri" truncates three "illi"s. "tetra" truncates four of them.
+(Also, "milli" is shortened to "mi" to reduce the number of "illi"s.)

+Here is a list of some of the Greek prefixes and how many "illi"s they truncate:
+    henna    - 1
+    di       - 2
+    tri      - 3
+    tetra    - 4
+    penta    - 5
+    hexa     - 6
+    hepta    - 7
+    octa     - 8
+    nona     - 9
+    deka     - 10
+    undeka   - 11
+    dodeka   - 12
+    trisdeka - 13
+    icosa    - 20
+    triconta - 30
+    hecta    - 100
+    killo    - 1000
+    mega     - 10^6
+    giga     - 10^9
+    quetta   - 10^30

+This is not a complete list.
+There are tables below for that.
+This list is here to illustrate just how many syllables my enumeration can truncate.
+You can say "illi" a nonillion times, or you can say "quetta" (or you could use a powers notation, but this is more fun...).

+I would like to note that I chose prefixes that were distinct and familiar over ones that were strictly accurate to ancient greek.
+I picked, "di" over "bi", and "killo" over "chilla".
+I swapped "deca" for "deka" to distinguish it from "deci".
+I dropped the "i" in "icosa" to avoid the doubled "i" of "miicosa".
+Finally, I dropped "myria" for "dekakillo" because it is easier to read and more efficient programmatically (saving an edge case).
+I switched hecto to hecta to save another edge case.

-Take a look at the (short scale) tables for more information.
+Take a look at the tables for more information.

+--Going Even Further Beyond: Polymetric Combinations--

+At some point the Latin, Greek, and Metric all run out.
+By combining prefixes, larger numbers can be accounted.
+Quetta is the metric prefix equivalent to 10^30, it is the largest prefix to date.
+Given killo is 10^3, 10^33 can be described as killoquetta.
+This allows for describing arbitrarily high values with arbitrarily many metric prefixes.
+(Incidentally, this means "diquetta" is 10^30 * 2, and "quettaquetta" is actually 10^30 squared.)

+I confess it took me a few version updates to warm up to repeated contiguous quettas, but I have decided to step aside and let the math speak, unimpeded by my arbitrary standards.
+That said, the least I could do is provide a notation so you do not have to repeat "quetta" endlessly.

+Miquettaquettaquettaquettaquettanillion is better written as mi(5)quettanillion, and better pronounced as mi-five-quetta-nillion.
+You could also call this the first "five-quetta-number".
+By this method it is possible to use this enumeration to describe itself.
+For instance, how large is the first minillion-quetta-number?
+How large is mi(mikillonillion)quettanillion?
+You can even begin nesting the parentheses.

+Anyway, have fun with this thing!

---Tables of Numbers--
+-Tables of Numbers-
+--Short Scale Tables--

 Notes on the Tables:
 I(n) = 10^(3n + 3)